Frequently Asked Questions

 Yes, we do.
 We have put up a self-guided virtual tour on Junket, a virtual tour platform.
 You can download the app for free and take our tour for $10.
 There are 14 stops on the tour.
 If you visit 11 of the locations you get a 15% discount code for our regular tours.
 I narrate each location with a bit of history and background.
 I make beer tasting suggestions for brewery and I include some video shorts from my documentary, Beer & Ale: A Video Guide.

 Because of uncertain health and travel concerns, our guests will be able to reschedule their tour any time up to the day of the tour.
 Guests will be able to cancel at any time up to 48 hours before the tour.
-Cancellation less than 48 hours prior to tour date and time or no-shows will be charged 25% of the total amount.
-Our previous cancellation policy did not give any refund for cancellations less than 48 hours before the tour.
+Cancellations less than 48 hours prior to tour date will be refunded 50% of their fee.
+There is no refund if cancelled less than 24 hours before the tour.
+Everyone with cancellation insurance, $10 per booking, will receive a 100% refund up to one hour before the tour.

-No, we hold the credit card information until the day of the tour.
+No, we hold the credit card information until the day before the tour.
 We do this because of the uncertainty of the Covid-19 situation.
 If you need to cancel or reschedule your tour, we will not charge your card.
-If you cancel within 48 hours of the tour, we will charge 25% of the tour price to your card.
+If you cancel within 48 hours of the tour, we will charge 50% of the tour price to your card.